Registered Charity No. 1062953

 Providing life experiences and opportunities to orphaned and abandoned children and young adults in Romania since 1991.

-Over 99% of all donations received go directly to our projects in Romania to those that need it most.
-All admin costs, visits etc are privately funded by the UK team.
+Over 99% of all donations go directly to our projects in Romania to those that need it most.

 Romanian orphanages

-The need was so great that since 1994 we have continued to honour our commitment made to you and the beneficiaries.
-We guarantee that 99% of your donations will continue to go directly to our projects in Romania in future years.
+Since 1994 we have continued to honour our commitment made to you and our beneficiaries.
+We guarantee that 99% of your donations will continue to go directly to our projects in Romania.

 Romanian Orphanages